 - Learn to control stress and think positive!

-- Light therapy.
-Expose your body to sunlight whenever it is possible or use strong light imitating sunlight.
+- Expose your body to sunlight whenever it is possible.

 - Go to sleep as early as possible.
 Try to sleep at least seven or eight hours a day.

-- Eat raw home-made Sauerkraut every day, as inflammations, weakness of the immune system and autoimmune diseases are linked to the deficiency of the probiotic bacteria in the gut.
+- Eat raw home-made Sauerkraut every day, as inflammation, weakness of the immune system and autoimmune diseases are linked to the deficiency of the probiotic bacteria in the gut.

-- Avoid all artificial sweeteners, high glucose/fructose syrup (HFCS) and monosodium glutamate (MSG).
+- Avoid all artificial sweeteners, high glucose/fructose syrup.

-- Increase consumption of plant-based and unrefined foods with plenty of raw vegetable juices and raw vegetable salads.
+- Increase consumption of plant-based and unrefined foods with plenty of raw vegetable juices and salads.

 - Linus Pauling, Vitamin C and the Common Cold, p.
 38, 84